thecodingmachine/graphqlite/website/versioned_docs/version-4.0/authentication_authorization.md

 * `@Mutation` annotations
 * `@Field` annotations

-<div class="alert alert-info">By default, if a user tries to access an unauthorized query/mutation/field, an error is raised and the query fails.</div>
+<div class="alert alert--info">By default, if a user tries to access an unauthorized query/mutation/field, an error is raised and the query fails.</div>

 ## Not throwing errors